sylatupa/Digital_Multi_Tool_w_ESP32/README.md

   --
   With this application I'm demonstrating a device that has an application that works both online and offline, 'stand-alone'.
   LEDs around the edge

-  Listening with out using your ears , Haptics skin music , Lauren Hayes.
-Communicating with other improvisors.
-Notification tool

 ## See all the videos here:
 ![all_the_things]